vtripath65/ExcGraph/README.md

   make conda_env
   conda activate ExcGraph
 ```
-Note: This is an unpublished work.
-Thus, I have not provided the data here.
-If you really want to run this code please ask me for the data.
+Note: I have not provided the data here.
+If you really want to run this code please contact me for the data.

 If you have the data you will have to run the following code: